philipphennig/probabilistic-numerics.org/literature/index.md

 <h2 id="General">General and Foundational</h2>
 The following papers are often cited as early works on the idea of uncertainty over the result of deterministic computations.
+Some entries have a "notes" field providing further information about the relevance of the cited work, or pointers to specific results therein.

 {% bibliography --file general %}